Three Questions That Guide the Platform Decision

-First: How frequently does your business change its own website content?
-If the answer is daily or weekly, you need a content management system that your staff can use without developer involvement for routine updates.
-If the answer is monthly or less, you could manage with developer-led updates and avoid the cost and complexity of a full CMS.
+How frequently does your business need to change its own website content?
+If the answer is daily or weekly, you need a content management system your staff can use without developer involvement for routine updates.
+If the answer is monthly or less, developer-led updates could work and you might avoid the cost and complexity of a full CMS.
 The question is not whether you can update the site, but whether you can update it without friction and without paying someone each time.

 What a Custom CMS Gives You